gonzalo-bulnes/dredd-rack/README.md

 #
 # Find the name of your application in its `config.ru` file.
 Dredd::Rack.app = Example::Application # or Rails.application, Sinatra::Application...

+# Optionally, you can define a custom Dredd command:
+Dredd::Rack.dredd_command = 'dredd'
 ```

 Usage